protono/hello-algo/algos.md

 We have already learned that search algorithms fall into two broad categories:

 - **Brute Force Search**: It is implemented by traversing the data structure with a time complexity of $O(n)$.
-- **Adaptive search**: It utilizes unique data organization form or prior information, and can achieve $O(log\,n)$ or even $O(1)$ time complexity.
+- **Adaptive search**: It utilizes unique data organization form or prior information, and can achieve $O(log\ n)$ or even $O(1)$ time complexity.

-In fact, **search algorithms with a time complexity of $O(log\,n)$ are usually implemented based on a divide-and-conquer strategy**, such as binary search and trees.
+In fact, **search algorithms with a time complexity of $O(log\ n)$ are usually implemented based on a divide-and-conquer strategy**, such as binary search and trees.

 - Each step of binary search breaks down the problem (search for the target element in the array) into a smaller problem (search for the target element in half of the array), and this process continues until the array is empty or the target element is found.
 - Trees represent divide-and-conquer relationships.
-In data structures such as binary search trees, AVL trees, and heaps, the time complexity of various operations is $O(log\,n)$.
+In data structures such as binary search trees, AVL trees, and heaps, the time complexity of various operations is $O(log\ n)$.

 The divide and conquer strategy for binary search is as follows.